brianswinkels/fhir-cow-ig/input/pagecontent/background.md

     </tbody>
   </table>

-#### Kinds of Requests

-#### Common Ordering Patterns
-These high-level patterns are common in many jurisdictions.
-This IG uses them as a starting point to provide context in the subsequent discussions.

-##### Simplest Request

-This is the highest level description of a request and an outcome, usually described as the *Happy Path* where the user places the request, and, as if by magic, the outcome shows up in a reasonable amount of time.

-{% include img.html img="request-simplest.png" %}

-##### Request with Acceptance

-When the fulfillment of a request is not immediate, which is the usual case for cross-organizational workflows, the requestor deserves the courtesy of knowing that the known performer has received the request and is committed to fulfilling it.

-{% include img.html img="request-accept.png" %}

-##### Request with Multiple Potential Performers, First-Come, First-Claim

-{% include img.html img="request-claim.png" %}

-##### Request with Multiple Potential Performers, Bid

-{% include img.html img="request-bid.png" %}

-##### Requests to a Central Service

-{% include img.html img="request-central.png" %}

-##### Patient-Mediated Requests

-{% include img.html img="request-patient.png" %}

 ### What Is Covered and What Is Not

 ### Definitions

 ### How to Use This IG
 Here are the instructions for others building on top of for a jurisdiction or clinical domain.